MattHatwey/Manemo/chapter2.md

 “Yes.” said Rainflower.
 “Let’s eat!” said Honest and Choco.
 “Yeah!” said the others.
 “After we eat, we should start on our journey back home.
 It’s almost dark, but I think traveling during the night is easier.
-We probably won’t see any Bad Manemos.” said Matt.
+We probably won’t see any bad Manemos.” said Matt.
 “Yeah.
-I don’t want to meet any Bad Manemo on the way back.” said Ichigo.
+I don’t want to meet any bad Manemos on the way back.” said Ichigo.
   Once they finished eating and started their journey, it was very dark and cold.

-                                                         CH.36 Arrival

-  As the sun started to rise, Matt, Sansei, Hatwey, Honest, Ichigo, Choco, and Rainflower saw the Solitude Nation.
+  As the sun started to rise on the seventh day, Matt, Sansei, Hatwey, Honest, Ichigo, Choco, and Rainflower saw the Manemo Mainlands.
   “Matt!!!” said one Manemo.
 “Who are the other Manemos?” asked another Manemo.
 “I’m Rainflower.”